tugberkgoc/foundation-notes/04 Functions and Objects.md

 ```

 This will retrieve the value of the grade property if defined and store it in the `const` variable.
 If this property is missing the `const` variable will contain the string `'A'`.

+#### 2.2.1 Test Your Understanding

+Lets apply our knowledge of callbacks to implement a simple quotes tool.

+1. Create a json-formatted text file called `quotes.json` containing 10 quotes, you can find lots of these on websites such as [brainyquotes](https://www.brainyquote.com/topics/inspirational).
+Each quote should include the quote and the author.
+2. Create a new script called `quotes.js` and use the [`fs.readfile()`](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) function to read the contents of the file and display it in the terminal.
+3. The contents of the file is a utf8 string, use `JSON.parse()` to convert this into a JavaScript object (array) and print this to the terminal instead.
+4. Create a loop to iterate through the array, printing the contents of each index.
+5. Modify the code so that it only prints the quotes string (not the entire object).

 #### 2.3.1 ECMA6 Object Destructuring